kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 Additional resources are available to do physical testing of the robot in a mock competition environment.
-There is a taped full-scale outline of the competition field indoors in the Moonrockers workspace.
+There is a taped full-scale outline of the competition field indoors in the Moonrockers' workspace.
 The hopper location is also taped out.
 This field is used for location testing as well as some navigation testing.
 The robot can see the AR tags on a fake hopper and determine its location on the field.
 This setup is used for basic navigation testing only since the excavation